KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 Knowage supports Google Cloud Spanner datasources via the official open source JDBC driver: see `official documentation <https://cloud.google.com/spanner/docs/use-oss-jdbc>`_.

-For example, to create a JDBC connection to a Google Cloud Spanner dataset using a service account you can add the following configurtaion to ``TOMCAT_HOME/conf/server.xml``:
+For example, to create a JDBC connection to a Google Cloud Spanner dataset using a service account, you can add the following configurtaion to ``TOMCAT_HOME/conf/server.xml``:

 .. code-block:: xml